The Walt Disney Co Stock Shows Every Sign Of Being Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-The Walt Disney Co has a cash-to-debt ratio of 0.29, which ranks worse than 73% of the companies in the industry of Media - Diversified.
-Based on this, GuruFocus ranks The Walt Disney Co's financial strength as 4 out of 10, suggesting poor balance sheet.
+It is always important to check the financial strength of a company before buying its stock.
+Investing in companies with poor financial strength have a higher risk of permanent loss.
+Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
+The Walt Disney Co has a cash-to-debt ratio of 0.29, which is worse than 73% of the companies in the industry of Media - Diversified.
+The overall financial strength of The Walt Disney Co is 4 out of 10, which indicates that the financial strength of The Walt Disney Co is poor.
 This is the debt and cash of The Walt Disney Co over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
-The Walt Disney Co has been profitable 9 over the past 10 years.
-Over the past twelve months, the company had a revenue of $60.7 billion and loss of $2.74 a share.
-Its operating margin is 2.02%, which ranks in the middle range of the companies in the industry of Media - Diversified.
-Overall, the profitability of The Walt Disney Co is ranked 7 out of 10, which indicates fair profitability.
+Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
+Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
+The Walt Disney Co has been profitable 9 years over the past 10 years.
+During the past 12 months, the company had revenues of $60.7 billion and loss of $2.74 a share.
+Its operating margin of 2.02% in the middle range of the companies in the industry of Media - Diversified.
+Overall, GuruFocus ranks The Walt Disney Co's profitability as fair.
 This is the revenue and net income of The Walt Disney Co over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
-A faster growing company creates more value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth of The Walt Disney Co is 1.2%, which ranks in the middle range of the companies in the industry of Media - Diversified.
+GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
+The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth rate of The Walt Disney Co is 1.2%, which ranks in the middle range of the companies in the industry of Media - Diversified.
 The 3-year average EBITDA growth rate is -35.5%, which ranks worse than 88% of the companies in the industry of Media - Diversified.